DerekHJH/ChID_baseline/report.md

 ## Training and Testing Dataset Overlap

+We see that, using the full training set, the accuracy in the testing set is abnormally high.
+We think that there might be some overlap between the full training set and the testing set.

+To veryfy our assumption, we try to calculate the overlap percentage between the full training set and the testing set.
+Each data entry has one sentence and one set of candidate idioms.
+For two data entries, We calculate the normalized edit distance, normalized Longest Common Sequence of the two sentences.
+"Normalize" means we divide the edit distance and the LCS by the length of the longer sentence, making sure that these two metrics fall in the range of (0, 1).
+Then, we choose the larger metric and set the threshold as 0.8.
+If the larger metric is largr than the threshold, and the candidate idioms of two data entris are set-equivalent, the two data entries are considered equivalent.

+Under this setting, we find that the overlap percentage is about .

 # Limitations

 Our approach might lose precision when the sentence is too long and has to be cut off.
 When a sentence is too long and has to be cut off, the baseline model can keep more content of the sentence, while our approach can keep less content due to the extra space occupied by the spliced candidate idioms.
 We add information by splicing the candidate idioms at the beginning of each sentence, but at the same time we lose information by cutting off more content (context) of a long sentence.